-Last week, we featured outstanding kids books that were made into movies -- this week, we're focusing on movies that make history FUN!
+In last week's kids' feature films list, we featured 12 Inspring Science Movies about Inventors -- this week, we're focusing on movies that make learning history FUN!

 When I was younger, I would complain to my Grandmother about my history homework all the time!

 I never understood why we had to know what happened in the past.

 But there was a method to my madness -- you see, my Grandmother LOVED history!

 When I started complaining, she would tell me super cool stories about the topic -- things they never taught us in the classroom!
 I was instantly intrigued and wanted to know more.

 And I quickly learned THAT was the key -- find a way to make learning about the past interesting for kids!